 - Craft irresistible guarantees so your customers have little or no risk when they buy.

-- Host a free teleseminar where you can demonstrate your expertise and ask for the sale.
+- Host a free teleseminar or webinar where you can demonstrate your expertise and ask for the sale.

 Strategy #2: Get your customers/clients to buy more frequently.

 Most entrepreneurs and business owners focus on getting the first sale, and then neglect to ever get a second.